Blue group — PALINDROMES

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all words that are palindromes, meaning they read the same when reversed.
-They can be found in various contexts, including language and literature.
+These are all words that are palindromes, meaning they read the same when reversed, including 'EYE' and 'REFER'.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.